shirsbrunner/shirsbrunner.github.io/src/about/privacy.md

 - This page is served from Github.
 I don't think that there is something, but you never know: [Github privacy statement](https://docs.github.com/en/github/site-policy/github-privacy-statement)

-So, if you find something, let me know and I'll try to fix this.
+So, if you find something, let me know and I'll try to fix it.